 Yes.
 IT managers can easily configure alerts using VitalSigns’ existing scripts or they can upload their own custom alert scripts.
 Each configured alert has custom notification settings with the ability to send alarms and reports to multiple users based on time or location.

 What other technologies does VitalSigns monitor?

-VitalSigns monitoring and reporting dives deep into both IBM and Microsoft collaboration technologies.
-On the IBM side, VitalSigns monitors Connections, Notes/Domino, WebSphere, Traveler and Sametime.
+VitalSigns monitoring and reporting dives deep into both HCL and Microsoft collaboration technologies.
+On the HCL (formerly IBM) side, VitalSigns monitors Connections, Notes/Domino, WebSphere, Traveler and Sametime.
 On the Microsoft side, VitalSigns monitors Office 365, Exchange, SharePoint, OneDrive and Skype for Business.

 See What a VitalSigns User Has to Say

 Before we purchased VitalSigns our organization lacked the ability to perform two crucial functions: to assist with monitoring journal databases which is essential for compliance requirements and to proactively alert on all of our critical IT systems.